Raising of school leaving age in England and Wales: Opposition

-Whilst the government was eager to implement the changes, many oppose the proposal, some on civil liberties grounds.
+Whilst the government was eager to implement the changes, many opposed the proposals, some on civil liberties grounds.
 Compulsory school attendance is usually justified by reference to the argument that minors are incapable of making sufficiently reasoned choices.
-However, the 16-18 age group falls into a grey area, being regarded as effectively adult in a number of contexts but having extra restrictions and protections placed on their lives in other situations.
+However, the 16–18 age group falls into a grey area, being regarded as effectively adult in a number of contexts but having extra restrictions and protections placed on their lives in other situations.

 The proposal of using criminal sanctions to enforce attendance under this new system was opposed by MPs from both the Conservatives and the Liberal Democrats, who believed compulsion and threats were the wrong approach to increasing participation.
 A spokesperson for the DfES said the proposals were not about "forcing young people to do something they don't want to", and that "we are letting young people down if we allow them to leave education and training without skills at the age of 16."
-However, the Prime Minister's Queen's Speech in November 2007, which discussed the raise in school leaving age, suggested that pupils who failed to comply with new laws would be expected to face fines or community service, rather than custodial sentencing which had previously been proposed.
+However, the Queen's Speech in November 2007, which discussed the raise in school leaving age, suggested that pupils who failed to comply with new laws would be expected to face fines or community service, rather than custodial sentencing which had previously been proposed.
 Local Authorities would also be expected to ensure pupils are participating up to 18 years of age.

 Effects

 A skills commission report released in 2013, backed by Labour MP Barry Sheerman, suggested that young people were being let down by the education system, with particular criticism aimed towards the lack of information, advice and guidance available to 14-19 year olds.
-The government were hopeful that the changes would have an effect of preventing crime, as figures reported a substantial percentage of young people leaving school were turning to a life of crime, with many being unable to find suitable work due to lack of skills and qualifications.
+The government was hopeful that the changes would have an effect of preventing crime, as figures reported a substantial percentage of young people leaving school were turning to a life of crime, with many being unable to find suitable work due to lack of skills and qualifications.

-In 2015 the percentage of 16-18 classified as NEET fell to 7.5%, the lowest figure since 2000.
-Statistics for 2021 suggested that 91.5 of 16- and 17-year-olds in England were in fulltime education or an apprenticeship, 4.4% in other training and 5% NEET.
+In 2015 the percentage of 16–18 classified as NEET fell to 7.5%, the lowest figure since 2000.
+Statistics for 2021 suggested that 91.5 of 16- and 17-year-olds in England were in full time education or an apprenticeship, 4.4% in other training and 5% NEET.
 A 2020 report suggested that the percentage of 16- to 17-year-olds in the UK in any kind of paid employment had fallen from 48.1% in 1997-99 to 25.4% in 2017-19.